Classical and Rational Choice Theories

 After completing this module, you should be able to:

-• describe neoclassical criminology, and how does it differ from the classical perspective?
-How does it build on it?
+• describe neoclassical criminology, and how does it differ from the classical perspective.

 • recognize the social context of neoclassical theories and their rise to prominence in America during the 1970s.